 Lewis Pugh, an Ocean advocate and UN Patron of Oceans gave the reflection at the service.
 He has worked to raise awareness of the vulnerability of the earth’s ecosystems and campaigned for their protection.
-In his reflection, he said, “There is nothing more powerful than a made up mind.”
+In his reflection, he said, “There is nothing more powerful than a made-up mind.”

-Next the British Prime Minister Theresa May read 1 Corinthians 12: 14-26.
+Next, the British Prime Minister Theresa May read 1 Corinthians 12: 14-26.
 ‘The body does not consist of one member but of many… If one member suffers, all suffer together with it; if one member is honoured, all rejoice together with it.’

 Internationally-acclaimed didgeridoo player William Barton played ‘Kalkadungu’s Journey’.
 Barton is a member of the Kalkadunga people, based around Mt Isa, Australia.
-Prayers were said by Rabbi Debbie representing Reformed Judaism, Maulana Sayed Ali Abbas Razawi representing Shia Islam, Lord Singh representing Sikhism and Fr Daniel Humphreys representing Roman Catholicism.
+Prayers were said by Rabbi Debbie representing Reformed Judaism, Maulana Sayed Ali Abbas Razavi representing Shia Islam, Lord Singh representing Sikhism and Fr Daniel Humphreys representing Roman Catholicism.

-Secretary-General of The Commonwealth, Patricia Scotland, led the pledge and read The Act of Affirmation to The Commonwealth.
+Secretary-General of the Commonwealth, Patricia Scotland, led the pledge and read The Act of Affirmation to the Commonwealth.
 ‘We affirm our belief in the Commonwealth as a force for good in the world, and pledge ourselves to its service, now and for the future.’

-Organised by The Royal Commonwealth Society, the Commonwealth Day Service is the largest annual inter-faith gathering in the United Kingdom and at the end of the service there was a procession of Commonwealth flags.
+Organised by The Royal Commonwealth Society, the Commonwealth Day Service is the largest annual inter-faith gathering in the United Kingdom and at the end of the service, there was a procession of Commonwealth flags.

 At the end of the service, the members of the royal family greeted the teams who performed at the service.

-Duchess talking to the Abbey Choir team.
+The Duchess of Cambridge talking to the Abbey Choir team.